 Genital warts are the result of HPV, which is a sexually transmitted infection (STI).
-According to the Centers for Disease Control and Prevention (CDC), HPV is the most common STI in the United States.
+According to the Centers for Disease Control and Prevention (CDC), HPV is the

 Once a person has acquired the infection, they may transmit it to others through sexual contact.
 However, not everyone with HPV will have genital warts and they may not experience symptoms.

 While there is currently no cure, there are various ways of removing genital warts.
 Most methods will usually require a person to see a healthcare provider.

 In this article, we look at symptoms, prevalence, treatment options, and prevention of genital warts in males with black skin.